 Denyse has worked within the charitable sector for over 25 years with management & leadership roles within Community Care Durham, WrapAround Durham, United Way, Resources for Exceptional Children, Canadian Blood Services and Ontario Senior Games.
 Denyse is a strong advocate for vulnerable persons and has sat on a variety of community Boards and committees whose focus is upon serving those living with developmental disabilities and seniors.
 Denyse holds a BA in Psychology and has completed post graduate certificates in Nonprofit Management and Community Health Leadership as well as a Master’s Certificate in Public Administration.

-Trish Baird, Executive Director, Community Care Northumberland – Community Agency Representative (North East)
+Trish Baird, Chief Executive Officer, Community Care Northumberland – Community Agency Representative (North East)